-- First, Second, and Honorable Mention ribbons (Place Awards) are awarded by SCVSEFA for scientific merit. - Outstanding projects in the Senior Division (grades 9-12) win Grand Prize Awards and an all-expense-paid trip to the Intel International Science and Engineering Fair, May 11-16, 2014, in Los Angeles, CA. - Outstanding projects in the Junior Division (grades 6-8) receive the Isabelle Stone Award (biological sciences) or the Castro Family Award (physical sciences) and an all-expensepaid trip to the California State Science Fair in Los Angeles, California.
+- First, Second, and Honorable Mention ribbons (Place Awards) are awarded by SCVSEFA for scientific merit. - Outstanding projects in the Senior Division (grades 9-12) win Grand Prize Awards and an all-expense-paid trip to the Intel International Science and Engineering Fair, May 10-15, 2015, in Pittsburgh, PA. - Outstanding projects in the Junior Division (grades 6-8) receive the Isabelle Stone Award (biological sciences) or the Castro Family Award (physical sciences) and an all-expensepaid trip to the California State Science Fair in Los Angeles, California.
 Date to be determined.
-See CSSF website for more information. - Selected winners in the Junior Division are eligible to further compete in the Broadcom Masters Competition. - Two projects in the Senior Division will be selected to participate in the 2014 I-SWEEEP Olympiad, April 30-May 5, 2014 in Houston, TX. - Top students in the Junior and Senior Divisions will be selected to compete in the California State Science Fair. - In addition, 60+ companies and organizations present Special Awards.
+See CSSF website www.usc.edu/CSSF/ for more information. - Selected winners in the Junior Division are eligible to further compete in the Broadcom MASTERS Competition.
+Oct 1-7, 2015 in Washington, DC. - Two projects in the Senior Division will be selected to participate in the 2014 I-SWEEEP Olympiad, May 7-11, 2015 in Houston, TX. - Top students in both the Junior and Senior Divisions will be selected to compete in the California State Science Fair. - In addition, 60+ companies and organizations present Special Awards.